-This leaflet is written for:
+This information is written for:

-- women with mental health problems during
+- any woman who has mental health problems during pregnancy

 - mental health problems in pregnancy